wavemaker/docs/README.md

 # Welcome to WaveMaker Learn Documentation

-To view the staging site, click [this](http://52.8.62.171/learn/).
+To view the learn site, see [WaveMaker Docs](https://wavemaker.com/learn/).
-Later, it will be moved to https://wavemaker.com/learn/.

 ## Contributors Workflow